cualquiercosa327/vvctre/README.md

 </details>

-# GUI
+# GUI Features

-## Applets

-vvctre has a keyboard and Mii selector GUI.
+- Disk Shader Cache Loading Progress Bar

-## FPS
+- FPS

-You can move the text when the left mouse button is held.
+  - You can move the text while the left mouse button is held.
-You can change its color when the right mouse button is held.
+  - You can change its color while the right mouse button is held.
+- Keyboard applet
+- Mii selector applet

 # Unique Features